Bunyod-Suvonov/VG151-lab-memory/slides.md

 - //! showMemory(start=272) for heap

 - Int variables are initialized to 0 automatically.
 This is tool specific and variables may not be initialized automatically in other environments.
 So, it's a good practice to always intialize them with 0 manually

 ---

+### Exercise

+- Write a C program to concatenate two strings using pointers

+---